 Users can now receive a weekly email digest for new Action Items found by Fairwinds Insights.
 These email alerts will not include specific information about findings; for that, users will need to login to Fairwinds Insights.
-User can subscribe and unsubscribe from email notifications by clicking their username in the upper-right corner of the screen, or 'Unsubscribe' from the email itself.
+Users can subscribe and unsubscribe from email notifications by clicking their username in the upper-right corner of the screen, or 'Unsubscribe' from the email itself.

-# Single Page App enhancements
+# Single Page App Enhancements

 A variety of “behind the scenes” improvements have been made to the Single Page Application architecture of the interface.
 This should enable a more consistent experience as you navigate through the application.

 # Redesigned Workloads Page